cjdbarlow/Part-One/gas-analysis.md

 * Gas flows through a magnetic field, causing the particles to align
 This changes the thermal conductivity of the oxygen molecules.
 * The change in thermal conductivity of the gas mixture is proportional to the oxygen content
+* This is detected by measuring current passing through a heated wire

 ###Pros
 * Accurate